Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral Imaging: Introduction

 \section{Introduction}

 Disease presents a formidable hurdle to maximising yield in the sugarcane industry with Ratoon stunting disease (RSD) emerging as a key contributor globally \citep{RSD3}.
 The bacterium \emph{Leifsonia xyli subsp. xyli (Lxx)} is the primary causal agent of RSD, which is primarily propagated with contaminated cutting implements \citep{RN474}.
-RSD infection can result in substantial yield losses (up to 60\%), depending on sugarcane variety and water availability during periods of growth \citep{RN11, RSD3, RSD2, RSD1}.
+RSD infection can result in substantial yield losses (up to 60\%), depending on sugarcane variety and water availability during growth periods \citep{RN11, RSD3, RSD2, RSD1}.
 This results in pronounced economic repercussions, with an estimated annual loss of \$25 million observed across 87,000 hectares monitored in Australia in 2019\citep{RN12}.
 The lack of external symptoms \citep{RSD3, RSD2, RSD1, RSD4} has made the detection and the management of RSD a significant challenge.
-It relies heavily on laboratory diagnostic techniques such as PCR, qPCR, LAMP, or LSB-qPCR for RSD detection \citep{RN477, RN478, RN476, RN475}.
+It relies heavily on laboratory diagnostic techniques such as Polymerase Chain Reaction (PCR), Quantitative Polymerase Chain Reaction (qPCR), Loop-Mediated Isothermal Amplification (LAMP), or Leaf Sheet Biopsy Quantitative Polymerase Chain Reaction (LSB-qPCR) for RSD detection \citep{RN477, RN478, RN476, RN475}.
 Collecting the field samples required for these techniques is both time-consuming and costly, especially for large-area detection.
 This underscores the need to develop a more efficient method for large-scale detection of RSD.

 Previous research has demonstrated success in using spectroscopy to detect disease and pests in sugarcane by leveraging subtle differences often imperceptible to the naked eye \citep{ RN479}.
 Spectroscopy measures the electromagnetic radiation reflected from an object, providing insights into its chemical composition, molecular structure, and physical properties \citep{RN560} that may indicate the presence of disease.
 However, most of the studies in the literature utilised handheld spectrometers \citep{Bao2, RN15, RN225, RN479, RN93, RN96, RN216}, which are challenging to scale up for large field detection.
 Hence, recent studies have shifted towards drone or satellite-based observations \citep{RN92, RN18, RN20, RN224, RN95, RN213}, acknowledging the need for larger-scale diagnostic methods.
 Despite this, no studies to date have yet utilised satellite-based multispectral imaging for disease detection in sugarcane.
 Although three previous studies have explored the diagnosis of asymptomatic sugarcane diseases with machine learning and spectroscopy, both relied on handheld spectrometers \citep{RN479, Bao2, RN15}.
 No current research has applied large-scale remote sensing techniques to detect asymptomatic diseases in sugarcane.